amitlzkpa/five-stories/1-four-friends.md

 "Friend tortoise, you wait right here," said the mole, "I will go with the crow and cut the net our friend is trapped in with my sharp teeth."

 The crow picked up the mole in her beak and flew quickly to the spot where the deer was trapped.

+The deer was happy to see his friends.
+The mole start cutting through the net.
+It was hard work, but soon the deer was free.
+"Thank you friend mole!" the deer cried out as he stepped out of the net.

+"Ah!
+Looks like our friend is free!" came a voice from the bushes.
+It was the tortoise who had walked slowly to the spot.

+At same moment, the hunter arrived.
+The deer ran swiftly.
+The crow flew away.
+The mole quickly dug a hole to hide in.
+But the tortoise was too slow.